-The nature of local seabed sediments and shallow soils also needs to be considered to determine the prospect for UXO burial in general and unexploded bomb burial in particular, upon their initial deployment and/or subsequently by seabed sediment movement.
-UXO scour and/or migration may also be influenced by seabed sediments.
+The nature of local seabed sediments and shallow soils also needs to be considered, to determine the prospect for UXO burial in general, and unexploded bomb burial in particular, upon their initial deployment and/or subsequently by seabed sediment movement.
+UXO scour and migration may also be influenced by seabed sediments.

-Detailed shallow soil and seabed sediment information for the OWF array indicated that much of the Study Site comprised sand and muddy sand sediments, though a concentration of gravel and coarse sand was noted in the south-western corner.
-In addition, till/Diamicton (i.e. mixed sediments) were also widespread across its southern sector.
+Detailed shallow soil and seabed sediment information for the northern OWF array indicated that it is likely to comprise muddy sand and sandy mud sediments, in addition to smaller areas of gravel and till/Diamicton (i.e. mixed sediments).
+Meanwhile, the seabed sediments in the southern OWF array were identified as a mix of sand and muddy sand sediments.

-In addition, an analysis of publicly available data through the European Marine Observation and Data Network indicated that seabed sediments within the export cable corridor are likely to comprise predominantly sandy sediments.
-Areas of mixed sediments, coarse substrata and muddy sand are also likely to be encountered in various areas.
+In addition, an analysis of publicly available data through the European Marine Observation and Data Network indicated that exposed rock is expected at the export cable landfall point, whilst elsewhere along the cable route the seabed sediments are likely to comprise sand, coarse substrate and mixed sediments.